terrapower/armi/doc/user/inputs/settings.rst

 ============
 The ARMI GUI may be used to manipulate many common settings (though the GUI can't change all of the settings).
 The GUI also enables the graphical manipulation of a reactor core map, and convenient automation of commands required to submit to a cluster.
-The GUI is simply a front-end to these files.
+The GUI is a front-end to these files.
 You can choose to use the GUI or not, ARMI doesn't know or care --- it just reads these files and runs them.

 Note that one settings input file is required for each ARMI case, though many ARMI cases can refer to the same